samtay/samtay.github.io/_drafts/2021-05-21-road-trip-planner.md

 is, the restriction I defined earlier as `100 <= segment_length <= 600` is
 misleading, as it doesn't actually guarantee 100mi of progress.

-And so this motivates the last improvement: instead of making sure we drive 100mi between stops, instead make sure that the next stop is at least 100mi closer to the final destination.
+And so this motivates the last improvement: rather than ensuring we drive 100mi between stops, instead ensure that the next stop is at least 100mi closer to the final destination.

 {% highlight c++ %}
 // Optimized road trip segments